 Sellers may hold:

-Using more than one source helps confirm whether the servicing pattern makes sense for the car’s age, mileage and usage.
-This approach reduces the risk of relying on incomplete or misleading records.
+Pro tip: Using more than one source helps confirm whether the servicing pattern makes sense for the car’s age, mileage, and usage.
+A digital service history check can surface records the seller may not even be aware of.

-How to check and validate car service records step by step
+How to check and validate car service history step-by-step

 Once you have located a car’s service records, the next step is to check whether they are genuine, complete and consistent.
 A proper review helps you understand how the car has been maintained and whether anything important is missing.